 - Preheat the oven: Preheat the oven to 350 degrees F. Line a baking sheet with parchment paper.

-- Make the yogurt sauce: If using, make the yogurt sauce by mixing all ingredients in a bowl.
+- Make the yogurt sauce: If using, make the Greek yogurt sauce by mixing all ingredients in a bowl.

 - Serve: Place a few of the freshly baked zucchini bites on a plate and top them off with the sauce.
 Serve.